greatheights82/take-home-challenge/README.md

 Included here are a set of tools to get you started.
 Please use the link to the zeplin project we provided as your design guide.
 It includes designs for both mobile and desktop views.

 You may use the web interface or the zeplin desktop app (https://support.zeplin.io/quick-start/downloading-mac-and-windows-apps).
 There is no difference between the two.
-Zeplin files also includes notes (little yellow dots) on interactivity (i.e. what is a link or button, etc)
+Zeplin files also includes notes (little yellow dots) on interactivity (i.e. what is a link or button, etc).
+If you would like a quick primer on Zeplin and its use, the 3 minute explanation here should help: https://youtu.be/x1RPNx8Jsp4

 ## A Few Guidelines